 - Those with brown eyes can see better in bright sunlight, and glare won't annoy them as much.

-- Blue-eyed people are at a higher risk of damage from the dangerous UVA and UVB rays.
+- People with blue-eyes are at a higher risk of damage from the dangerous UVA and UVB rays.

-- Blue-eyed people are also at a higher risk of developing macular degeneration.
-Protect your eyes by wearing Revo-coated sunglasses by Ever Collection.
+- People with Blue-eyes are also at a higher risk of developing macular degeneration, the best way to block out 100 percent UV ray by wearing Polarized Collection.

 - Brown-eyed people are at a greater risk of developing cataracts, according to research.